How to Install Recessed Lights

 If you have access to the ceiling from above (i.e., from the attic), the project is even easier.
 However, we offer a wide selection of remodel recessed lighting housings so that you can install from below as well.

-Follow these steps to install recessed lights if you have an existing power source in the ceiling:
+Follow these steps for recessed lighting installation if you have an existing power source in the ceiling:

 1. Turn off the power.